Reconfigurable Intelligent Surfaces in Action for Non-Terrestrial Networks: Operational Challenges

 \subsection{Solar Scintillation}

-It is vital to establish robust and reliable communication links between the Earth and remote space stations, reconnaissance robots, and even astronauts for deep space missions.
+It is vital to establish robust and reliable communication links between the Earth and remote space stations, reconnaissance robots, and even astronauts for deep-space missions.
 In order to provide reliable communications, the space environment should be accurately modeled.
 It should be noted that many factors --some of which are not yet known-- may disrupt the structure of the transmitted signals in space.

 Solar scintillation, is caused by irregularities in plasma density in solar winds as illustrated in~\FGR{fig:solar_scintillation}.
 Solar scintillation substantially decreases communication performance.
 The scintillation effect reaches its peak during the solar conjunction, which refers to the alignment of the Earth, Sun, and another communication node on the same line.
-The \ac{SEP} angle is defined to show the solar conjunction state.
-This angle helps us understand how close celestial bodies are to the solar conjunction.
+The \ac{SEP} angle can be considered as a metric to denote how close celestial bodies are to the solar conjunction.